These are the 30 Most Instagrammable Places in HK & the ULTIMATE list of Hong Kong Photography spots – including a map &

 Another Neon signs soaked hotspot.
 It’s pretty much everywhere in Hong Kong, but for a lot in a small area, Jordan Road is a great choice.

 HOW TO GET TO JORDAN ROAD: Take Exit A at Austin MTR Station.

 7. Temple Street Night Market

 One of the best markets in Hong Kong – and wonderfully photogenic – you can get pretty much everything and more at this market and is a must-visit on your Hong Kong vacation.
-Oh, and this view from up top is one of the most intagrammmable Hong Kong.
+Oh, and this view from up top of a nearby carpark is one of the most instagrammmable Hong Kong.

 HOW TO GET TO TEMPLE STREET NIGHT MARKET: For Jordan MTR exit A turn right along Jordan Road and then Right onto Temple Street.
 Head the Car Park and up to the 4th floor where you’ll be able to capture this perspective with a zoom lens.